 Credit impact

 A personal loan is an installment loan.
-The balance on installment loans doesn’t impact your credit the way credit card balances can.
-Also, making your personal loan payments on time can have a positive impact on your credit.
+The balance on installment loans doesn't impact your credit the same way credit card balances can.
+Also, making your personal loan payments on time could have a positive impact on your credit.

 Potential disadvantages to having multiple personal loans